RF switch

 An RF switch or microwave switch is a device to route high frequency signals through transmission paths.
-RF (radio frequency) and microwave switches are used extensively in microwave test systems for signal routing between instruments and devices under test (DUT).
-Incorporating a switch into a switch matrix system enables you to route signals from multiple instruments to single or multiple DUTs.
-This allows multiple tests to be performed with the same setup, eliminating the need for frequent connects and disconnects.
+RF (radio frequency) and microwave switches are used extensively in microwave test systems to route signals between instruments and devices under test (DUT).
+Incorporating a switch into a switch matrix system allows routing signals from multiple instruments to single or multiple DUTs.
+Thus, the same setup can perform multiple tests, without the need for frequent connects and disconnects.
 The entire testing process can be automated, increasing the throughput in high-volume production environments.

 Like other electrical switches, RF and microwave switches provide different configurations for many different applications.
 Below is a list of typical switch configurations and usage: